- What are the levels offered by German International Academy Chennai?

-German International School Chennai offers the internationally recognised leaving certificates „International GCSE” (International General Certificate of Secondary Education) and A-Levels from Edexcel.
+German International Academy offers the internationally recognised leaving certificates „International GCSE” (International General Certificate of Secondary Education) and A-Levels from Edexcel.
 These leaving certificates are comparable to the German „Haupt-“ and „Realschulabschluss” and „Abitur“.

 Given a minimum number of interested students, the “Deutsch Internationale Abiturprüfung (DIAP)”, (the international university entrance qualification from German) can be provided on demand.

 20. After gaining the „IGCSE“, ”A-Levels“ or “Deutsche Internationale Abiturprüfung (DIAP)”, at which colleges or universities can my child study?

 The leaving certificates allow entrance to prestigious colleges and universities all over the globe: e.g. University of Heidelberg or Technical University Berlin in Germany, Cambridge University in the UK, National University of Singapore, University of Tokyo, Kyoto University, Hong Kong University, Harvard University and Stanford University in the USA and so forth.

 21. Approval of annual reports and leaving certificates from abroad in Germany:

 22. What are the possible advantages of studying in Germany?